 Dental Filling Near You

 A dental filling’s purpose is to strengthen, protect, and repair teeth damaged by tooth decay.
 Amalgam has long been one of the most popular types of fillings, but each type of filling has its advantages and disadvantages.
-Let’s take a closer look at amalgam fillings so that you can get a better idea of what might work best for you if you should need a dental filling.

 History of Amalgam Fillings

 Amalgam fillings have been used for almost two centuries to fill cavities.
 The quality of these fillings has dramatically improved over the years, as well as the dental techniques used to place them.
-According to the World Health Organization, amalgam is the most commonly used type of dental filling worldwide.

-Amalgam dental fillings are often known as “silver fillings,” due to their color, which tends to become darker over time.
-Amalgam dental fillings are also commonly known as “mercury fillings,” because of their mercury content.
+Amalgam dental fillings are often known as “silver fillings” due to their color, which tends to become darker over time.
+Amalgam dental fillings are also commonly known as “mercury fillings” because of their mercury content.

 Amalgam is a mixture of the following: